 This course provides students with the knowledge and skills of financial statement analysis which are essential for investment, credit and other economic decisions.

+analysis which are essential for investment, credit and other economic decisions.
 Students will gain a good understanding of the use of financial statement information to evaluate the past, current and potential performance and financial position of a company in the context of its industry and economic environment.
 The importance of accounting quality in financial statement analysis is emphasized from the beginning of the course.